Millipede. Image Courtesy Marek, P.; Shear, W.; Bond, J. (2012). Creative Commons SA 3.0. It Has to be a Record -618 legs

 The common house centipede is about 1 inch long, grayish-tan in color with long antennae and extremely long legs.
 As their name implies, these creatures are commonly found running over walls and ceilings in homes.
 They are harmless and could be considered beneficial as they feed on cockroaches, houseflies, moths, spiders and other pests found in and around the home.
 However, I am sure most homeowners would not consider them an added benefit to the home, especially the Thai species shown below.

 With the exception of the common house centipede, these creatures are not as commonly found in the home as millipedes.
 Of course part of the reason for this is that their outdoor populations never reach that of millipedes.
 However, if a centipede does occur indoors, it can be somewhat stressful.
-One evening (on a Hawaiian trip) one of our visitors was washing dishes and a seven inch centipede appeared from under the dishwashers (apparently a fairly common occurrence in Hawaii).
+One evening (on a Hawaiian trip) one of our visitors was washing dishes and a 7-inch centipede appeared from under the dishwashers (apparently a fairly common occurrence in Hawaii).
 She came running from the kitchen screaming centipede, centipede!
 According to her, she couldn’t sleep that night.
 A note of importance-never try to transport living centipedes on a commercial airline.
 After capturing the centipede, I decided it would make a nice addition to our insect zoo at Cal Poly.
 I neatly packed it away in a small container in my luggage.
 Of course on getting home, the critter was dead.
 I guess it gets pretty cold in the cargo area of planes.

 On a later occasion, I decided to bring back several giant millipedes (12-inch beauties) I had collected in Malaysia.
 Keeping in mind that they wouldn’t make it in the cargo area, I decided to carry them in my carry-on luggage.
 While waiting for the plane to begin loading, I decided to check and see how they were doing—big mistake!
 One of the stewardesses saw them out of the corner of her eye and freaked.
 She first thought they were snakes and called security.
 After convincing all involved that they weren’t snakes, I still couldn’t convince anyone that they were harmless.
 I was subsequently escorted from the airport to release the monsters back into nature-almost missed that flight.
 I guess it could have been worse.
 Luckily for us, the movie “Snakes on a Plane” had not yet been released.

-Not learning from those experiences, I later transported a large variety of living critters (scorpions, walking sticks, millipedes, tarantulas, etc.) on Alaskan Airlines up to Oregon for a presentation I was going to give at the Oregon Pest Control Association.
+Not learning from those experiences, I later transported a large variety of living critters (scorpions, walking sticks, millipedes, tarantulas, etc.) on Alaskan Airlines up to Oregon for a presentation.
+I was going to a presentation at the Oregon Pest Control Association.
 I had no problem getting them on the plane on the way up but was stopped by security on the way back.
 Major alert-you would have thought I was some kind of terrorist.
-After convincing the authorities that these critters were not going to kill anyone, and that I wasn’t totally nuts, the additional problem was that it was at that point prohibitive to bring living animals of any kind on a plane.
+After convincing the authorities that these critters were not going to kill anyone, and that I wasn’t totally nuts, the additional problem was that it was prohibitive to bring living animals of any kind on a plane.
 I think the exceptions were dogs and cats in cargo and goldfish.
 They again wanted me to take the specimens out of the airport and release them.
 After some fast taking and actually doing a short presentation on these arthropods to the airline officials, they let me put them in cargo after they triple boxed them.
 Again, we almost missed that flight as well.

 By the way, when I got to the Pest Control Association and asked what time was my hour presentation, their answer was I was supposed to talk the whole day--6 hours to 300 people.
-After a few minutes of panic, I decided to cover a good deal of the material in this program-already knew most of it.
+After a few minutes of panic, I decided to cover a good deal of the material in this class-already knew most of it.
 They seemed to love it.

 We once stopped at a roadside stand in Thailand to buy some dried-roasted caterpillars for an afternoon snack (when in Rome do as the Thai-or something like that)) and were offered a quart bottle of home-brewed whiskey.
 However, instead of having a worm in the bottle as doe’s Mexican tequila, there was a 14-inch pickled centipede.
-Drinking the whiskey enhanced by centipede was said to give the consumer great strength or at least make the consumer think he or she had great strength until he or she sobered up.
+Drinking the whiskey enhanced by centipede was said to give the consumer great strength or at least make the consumer think he or she had great strength until they sobered up.
 This belief is apparently common in several of the South-East Asian countries.
 By the way, the worm in the bottom of the tequila bottle is a caterpillar that feeds on the century plant from which tequila is derived.

 As you might expect, these arthropods as a source of human food in some countries (MM-centipedes on a stick!)